Slowdown hits Pattaya hoteliers

 Average spending for Indian tourists is 10,000 baht per person per day, compared with 5,000 baht for Chinese visitors.

 TAT governor Yuthasak Supasorn said responsible tourism will be the flagship project next year.
-The agency aims to cut plastic waste from the tourism industry in half in 2020.
+The agency aims to cut plastic waste from the tourism industry by half in 2020.

 Bangchak president Chaiwat Kovavisarach said the company is highlighting green issues, including the circular economy and the recycling process.